replicate/cog/docs/server.md

 Example:

 ```
-$ curl -X PUT localhost:8080/v1/models/andreas/my-model/versions/ -F "file=@package.zip"
+$ curl -X PUT localhost:8080/v1/models/andreas/my-model/versions/ -F "file=@version.zip"
 ```

-where `package.zip` is a zip folder of a directory with `cog.yaml` in it.
+where `version.zip` is a zip folder of a directory with `cog.yaml` in it.

 This does the following: